sa3eedDev/FileBrowserMMP/README.md

 # Install

-to install web file browser into the Miyoo Mini+:
+To install the web file browser into the Miyoo Mini+:
-1. Download the lastest release from [here](https://github.com/sa3eedDev/FileBrowserMMP/releases)
+1. Download the latest release from [here](https://github.com/sa3eedDev/FileBrowserMMP/releases)
 2. Unzip the file
-3. Place the content of App folder into the App folder in the Miyoo Mini+ SD card
+3. Place the content of the App folder into the App folder in the Miyoo Mini+ SD card

 # start

-In the Miyoo Mini+ run the Web File Browser app in Apps **Make sure you are connected to Wifi**.
+In the Miyoo Mini+, run the Web File Browser app in Apps **Make sure you are connected to Wifi**.

-enter the ip address of the Miyoo Mini+ in a browser and enjoy!
+Enter the IP address of the Miyoo Mini+ in a browser and enjoy!

 Default username: `admin`
 Default password: `admin`

 # Special Thanks

-[Schmurtz](https://github.com/schmurtzm) without him it wouldn't be possible.
+[Schmurtz](https://github.com/schmurtzm) wouldn't be possible without him.